Frext/Zigzag-Clone/README.md

 Welcome.

-You can download this game from the "ReleaseBuild" folder.
+You can play this game in the "ReleaseBuild" folder.

 - https://github.com/Frext/Zigzag-Clone/tree/main/ReleaseBuild